Goji Financial Services Limited (“GFSL” or “the Firm”) – Pillar 3 Disclosure 2021

 - Pillar 2

-Requires the firm to assess whether its capital is adequate to meet its risk that are not covered by Pillar 1 and is subject to review by the FCA.
+Requires the firm to assess whether its capital is adequate to meet its risks that are not covered by Pillar 1 and are subject to review by the FCA.

 - Pillar 3